Multi-Factor Authentication (MFA) helps to stop cyber criminals from accessing your account and protects University data.

 Historically you have only needed something you know to access University data – your username and password.
 With MFA, you will also need something you have – typically a smart device on your person which you can use to validate your sign in.
 This ensures that it is you who is accessing your account and not someone who has stolen your password.

 Currently MFA is applied only to Staff accounts.

 Direct access to these services while outside of the University network requires MFA.
-You may however access them through the Virtual Desktop Service (VDS) and the Virtual Private Network (VPN) without MFA for a limited time.
+You may however access them through the Virtual Private Network (VPN) without MFA for a limited time.

 How do I configure MFA?

 MFA can be set up or changed here by signing in using your University email address.
 The set up process is self-explanatory, but documentation can be found below: